michielbdejong/meute/README.md

 meute: JS lib for social unhosted web apps
 ======

 To use, adapt the index.html page.
-It shows which files to include.
-I'm not building and minifying these early versions yet, but if you host your unhosted web app at [5apps](https://5apps.com/) then you can enable the setting to minify during deployment, and bundling is no longer needed, because 5apps apps are served over SPDY.
-You may still concatenate all the files into one of course if you want to.

-The index.html page includes a short example of how to use the `meute` object to enter an irc channel, say something, and leave.
+It shows which files to include, and includes a short example of how to use the `meute` object to enter an irc channel, say something, and leave.
 Here is a reference documentation of all the functions the library exposes in the v0.4.* API: